Aceable Agent Logo (Header)

 The exam fee is $44.95 for your first attempt and $42.50 for retakes.
 PSI has testing centers throughout Colorado, so you should be able to find a location and time that works for your schedule.

 First, don't panic.
-Plenty of successful agents didn't pass on their first attempt.
+Given that the state portion has roughly a 42% first-time pass rate, plenty of successful agents didn't pass on their first attempt.
 The diagnostic report you receive will tell you exactly which content areas need more attention.

 You can retake the exam as soon as the next available appointment.
 Use the time between attempts to focus specifically on the areas where you struggled.
 Consider investing in additional exam prep resources if your pre-licensing course materials aren't clicking.